AshkanAbedi/LegoConnectionTool_Plugin_UE5/README.md

 - CURRENT BUGS & MISSING FEATURE:
 - MISSING -> Automation tests for Serialize/Deserialize.
 My time ran out :(
-- MISSING -> Functions for Change Shape & Change Color.
+- MISSING -> Functions for Change Size & Change Color.
 My time ran out :(

 - BUG -> There is a bug when deleting a connected actor, The reference becomes null, but the other connection data remain instead of being cleared.
 - BUG -> When loading, if Lego actors with connections are deleted, after loading they respawn but all their connections point to the first Lego actor!